pgroenbaek/shapeio/README.md

 ## License

-This project was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).
+This Python module was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).